We all know this expression Culture Shock.

-Yeah well and I was thinking such a thing does not exists for me.
+Yeah well and I was thinking such a thing does not exist for me.
 That was after I travelled some European countries, South Africa and New Zealand - Guess what happened next?

-Well, then I went to China.
+Well, I went to China then.
 Everything was just so different!
 The gestures, facial expressions, language, writing, streets, houses, the shape of people, hygiene, the smell, temperatures and even the rain is different.

-Naive stupid traveling China for more than 3 weeks with my two girl friends: One of them blond and tall, the other one with long wild curly hair – wondering why everybody stares at us.
+Naive stupid travelling China for more than 3 weeks with my two girl friends: One of them blond and tall, the other one with long wild curly hair – wondering why everybody stares at us.
 I definitely learned my lesson.
-We were so many times so freaking lucky that we had just the right feeling of showing respect to Chinese people and their country, moreover we were lucky to have met so many nice people who helped us!
+We were so many times so freaking lucky, that we had just a right feeling of how showing respect to Chinese people and their country.
+Moreover we were lucky to have met so many nice people who helped us in the end!

-So here are some advice to do better than this.
+So here are some advice to do better than me:

 The negative part about reading the Foreign Council websites is that you will be terrified.
-And reading it to your mummy is probably not the best idea.
+And reading it to your mum is probably also not the best idea.

-What I mean is forget the obivious then you go to experience a very different culture and don’t go for the best Hotel and the nicest restaurant.
-Get in contact with the real life of where you going and read a Travel-Guide which focus on culture.
+What I mean is, forget the obivious!
+Only then you go to experience a very different culture and don’t go for the best Hotel and the nicest restaurant.
+Get in contact with the real life of where you going and read a Travel-Guide which focuses on culture.
 Knowing the history of a society makes you understand them a lot easier.
 Also very handy are some useful translated words and phrases in the back of those books.
 My favourite brand for travel-guides for the best recommendations is Edition Erde.

 Yehy, finally another use than uploading Selfis and Holiday Pic’s!
 There are so many handy groups on Facebook like “Free your stuff in…” “Free rides to…” “Schnäppchen für Studenten” “Travelling…” or Facebook pages like Urlaubsguru, Travelletes, Free Traveller and so on.

 You already communicate a lot in the way you dress.
 If the culture of the country you go to is very different to yours than probably even more than you think.
 Check out on their Do´s and Dont’s in Travel-Guides and Blogs.
 Especially when it comes to colours.
-Many cultures have white as a colour of dolefulness, or just don’t allow women to wear anything else than black or the other way around they love colours like in India, moreover certain things like its important to cover arms, sometimes feed, sometimes hair and then sometimes it is not nice to cover anything – like using a sauna in Finland, certain parts of East-Germany (FKK!) or even going out in Temple bar in Dublin somehow :P
+Many cultures have white as a colour of dolefulness, or just don’t allow women to wear anything else than black or the other way around, as they love colours like in India.
+Moreover certain things like, its important to cover arms, sometimes feed, sometimes hair and then sometimes it is not nice to cover anything – like when using a Sauna in Finland or certain parts of East-Germany (FKK!) or even going out around Temple Bar in Dublin somehow :P

-The point is you are not very nice wearing the Burka in Temple Bar in Dublin but you also wouldn’t be nice wearing a party dress the Irish way visiting a Moshe – and no!
-I know us handy Germans who love those all-rounder clothes with our Jack Woflskin rain jackets and trekking trousers with a sipper that makes you change from long to short trousers within a minute: Those are not appreciated in a Temple Bar neither in a Moshe.
-Showing some style - or at least the will of dressing up - for a special place is already a way of sowing some respect.
+The point is you are not very nice wearing the Burka in Temple Bar in Dublin, but you also wouldn’t be nice wearing a party dress the Irish way visiting a Mosque – and no!
+I know us handy Germans, who love those all-rounder clothes with our Jack Woflskin rain jackets and trekking trousers with a sipper that makes you change from long to short trousers within a minute: Those are not appreciated in a Temple Bar neither in a Mosque.
+Showing some style - or at least the will of dressing up - for a special place is already a way of showing some respect.

-And of cause I mean you just bring sustainable or fair-trade clothes :) Hello, this is TheStoryBehindTheLabel!
+And of course, I mean, you just bring sustainable or fair-trade clothes :) Hello, this is TheStoryBehindTheLabel!

 I hope that is helpful in some way.